elodina/xml-avro/README.md

 ```
 ## Restrictions
 Converter has following restriction:
-- single schema namespace is supported;
+- xml docs with multiple namespaces are not supported;
-- no complex type extension is supported
+- complex type extension is not supported;